-Further success for Redrow in the NextGeneration Benchmark Results housebuilders in the UK.
-We received a Silver award, with our score of 69 placing us fourth overall.
+Further success for Redrow in the NextGeneration Benchmark Results overall.
 Our score was ten points up from last year and well above the industry average of 34.
 The assessors commended our high level of transparency and disclosure.

-NextGeneration recognises the most-sustainable
+NextGeneration recognises the most-sustainable housebuilders in the